lfex/py/README.md

 not just scientific computing in Erlang/LFE.
-This bit of background should give further insight into the use cases LFE py was intended to address: scientific and (more recently) general computing in Python from the Erlang VM, with a focuse on interactive workflows common in academic, research, and startup R&D environments.
+This bit of background should give further insight into the use cases LFE py was intended to address: scientific and (more recently) general computing in Python from the Erlang VM, with a focus on interactive workflows common in academic, research, and startup R&D environments.
 Just the sort of thing that [IPython](http://ipython.org/) excels at, minus the GUIs :-)